Purchase Order: What It Is & How to Create One [+ Template]

 Ideally, the response should come in ample time to receive the product or service on schedule or should give the buyer enough time to source from another seller if needed.

-If the seller can fulfill the request as instructed by the buyer, it'll approve the purchase order making it legally binding for both parties.
+The buyer sends the purchase order to the seller for them to review and approve.
+If the seller can fulfill the request as instructed by the buyer, they will approve the purchase order, making it legally binding for both parties.

 For example, after approving the shipment of boxes, you should receive the fulfilled order and an invoice for the amount owed.
-This vendor has net 30 payment terms, and will be expecting payment within 30 days of issuing the invoice.
+This vendor has a net 30 payment terms and expects payment within 30 days of issuing the invoice.

 Purchase Order vs. Invoice